-(j) Pension plan disclosure
+(o) Pension plan disclosure

-As The United Church of Canada is the sponsor of a multi-employer defined benefits pension plan whose participants include the Regional Councils, its congregations and various affiliated entities, The United Church has elected to use financial statement disclosure compliant with that required for a defined contribution pension plans. (see note 18)
+As The United Church of Canada is the sponsor of a multi-employer, defined benefits pension plan whose participants include the regional councils, congregations and various affiliated entities.
+The United Church has elected to use financial statement disclosure compliant with that required for a defined contribution pension plans. (see note 18)

-(k) Use of estimates
+(p) Use of estimates

 The preparation of non-consolidated financial statements in conformity with ASNPO requires The United Church to make estimates and assumptions that affect the reported amounts of assets and liabilities and the disclosure of contingent assets and liabilities at the date of the non-consolidated financial statements, and the reported amounts of revenue and expenses during the reporting period.
 Actual results could differ materially from such estimates.
-Significant estimates include the recoverability of capital loans, the carrying value of capital assets and the determination of the payable to external beneficiaries based on actuarial assumptions and formulae.
+Significant estimates include the collection of assessments , the recoverability of capital loans, the carrying value of capital assets, the determination of the payable to external beneficiaries based on actuarial assumptions and formulae and the carrying value of the investment in the wholly-owned subsidiary.